Jennifer D. Wu

 Starting Fall 2024, I will be an Assistant Professor in the Political Science department at SUNY Binghamton.

-At Yale, I am affiliated with the Institution for Social and Policy Studies and the Center for the Study of American Politics.
+I received my PhD in Political Science from Yale University in 2023, where I was affiliated with the Institution for Social and Policy Studies and the Center for the Study of American Politics.
 I graduated from the University of Pennsylvania in 2013 with a BA in Economics, Mathematics, and Theatre Arts, and from University College London (UCL) in 2014 with an MSc Economics.
-Before attending Yale, I worked as a research associate for ISPS Health at Yale studying topics related healthcare economics.